jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

     :::bash
     $ git commit -a -m 'Initial commit of myproject'

-If you plan on using a service like Github or Bitbucket, now would be a good time to push to them.
+If you plan on using a service like GitHub or Bitbucket, now would be a good time to push to them.

 Using South for Database Migrations